-I, Refuge - Good News Christmas
+Good News Christmas

-Giving is a god-like quality.
-God gives good gifts to the world in the form of a planet on which we live that contains everything a human needs to survive and thrive for a long fruitful life.
+Giving is a Christ-like quality.
+God gives gifts to the world the most like a planet on which to live, containing everything humans need to survive and thrive for long fruitful lives.
 The purpose of life is to prepare to meet God.

-What better way to prepare than in giving to others the things that they need?
-I, Refugee - Warmth at Christmas tells the story of a family, a true story of how Christmas was taken from them by fire.
-Following is the conclusion of that story. how the kindness of a friend gave them more than they had before.
+What better way to prepare for this glorious reunion than giving others the things that they need and gifting wants?
+The article entitled, Warmth at Christmas tells the story of how Christmas was taken from a family by fire.
+The following is how the kindness of a friend gave them more than they had before physically and hope for a brighter future.
 As the Lord did for Job, and in his meek commission, "the Lord gave, and the Lord hath taken away."
 Job 1:21

 Where Shall We Go?